brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 model {

-  // Covariance matrix for each subject (assume x same for each trial) matrix[N, N] K[Ns];
+  // Covariance matrix for each subject (x same for each trial) matrix[N, N] K[Ns];
   for (s in 1:Ns) {
     K[s] = cov_exp_quad(x, alpha[s], rho[s]) +